cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/ongoing-research.md

 ---
 ## Rubric with needed skills for each tools
-This rubric will help the researcher identify skills needed to use each of the tools mentioned in this section.
+This rubric will help the researcher identify skills/roles needed to use each of the tools mentioned in this section.

 ![Rubric](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/rubric-ongoing-1.jpg)